telosnetwork/token-list/README.md

 ------

 ## Deprecated Lists
 The following JSON files have been deprecated and are intended to be replaced by the current version.
-However, they will be retained for an indefinite period.
+While we will retain these lists indefinitely, they will no longer be maintained or updated.

 - **EVM** https://raw.githubusercontent.com/telosnetwork/token-list/main/telosevm.tokenlist.json